Parallel-in-Time/time4apint/README.md

 # Call of PinTy : BlockOps

+## Motivations

+Develop a python code based on a generic framework allowing to investigate and analyze the performance of iterative parallel-in-time (PinT) algorithms : [blockops](./blockops/)

+Implement a graphical user interface that could be exposed through a [demonstration website (web api)](./doc/website.md).

 ## Base convention

 Represent an iterative PinT algorithm with a **block iteration** of the form